Ai Furihata

 Ai Furihata (降幡 愛, Furihata Ai) is a Japanese voice actress and singer from Nagano Prefecture.
 She is affiliated with Across Entertainment.

 Furihata made her debut as solo singer in Fall 2020 with her first mini album, "Moonrise" as the first artist affiliated with a new music label under Bandai Namco Arts and Blue Sofa, Purple One Star.
+She is best known for her role as Ruby Kurosawa in the Love Live!
+Sunshine!! anime series.

 Biography

 Furihata was born on February 19 in the Nagano Prefecture and her height is 148 cm.
 Furihata's hobbies are listening to music and collecting T-shirts.
 Some of Furihata's achievements include Word Processor Practical Certification Grade 2 and Calligraphy Skill Certification Grade 3.

 In 2015, Furihata made her debut as a voice actress with Love Live!
 Sunshine!! as Ruby Kurosawa.
 While under Aqours, Furihata also grouped into its sub-unit CYaRon! along with Anju Inami (voice of Chika Takami) and Shuka Saitō (voice of You Watanabe).
 Furihata is nicknamed Furirin and Aiai by both Aqours members and fans.